Mathews - Palmer Playground

 Between 1972 and 1977, funds for playground art and renovations were provided by McGraw-Hill and a gift from the late oil heiress Mary Flagler Cary (1901-1967).
 Working with community members and City Arts Workshop (now City Arts), architect Michael Altschuler redesigned the playground, which reopened in 1977.
 Posted signs listed past and present playground users as well as contractors and builders.
 Art in the park includes the Against Domestic Colonialism mural painted by artist Arnold Belkin in 1972; sand-casted panels and ceramic tiles made by local children and seniors under the direction of architect Phillip Danzig and artist Marilyn Fox in 1972-77; and the Kids’ Club mural created by students of P.S.
 17 in 1991.

-In 1977 City Councilmembers Carol Greitzer, Henry J. Stern, and Robert F. Wagner, Jr. introduced a local law to name the playground in honor of May Mathews.
-The bill was enacted by the Council and signed by Mayor Edward I. Koch.
-In 1995 Manhattan Borough President Ruth W. Messinger funded the $454,000 capital reconstruction of the playground, which took place in 1995-96.
-Improvements included new trees, play equipment, safety surfacing, spray shower, handball and basketball courts, gates, benches, pedestrian ramp, paving, drainage and water supply systems, and a yardarm for the flagpole.
+In 1977, at the recommendation of the West 46th Street Block Association, the City renamed the playground in honor of May Mathews.
+In 1996, the capital reconstruction of the playground provided new trees, play equipment, safety surfacing, spray shower, handball and basketball courts, gates, benches, pedestrian ramp, paving, drainage and water supply systems, and a yardarm for the flagpole.
 The playground features a squirrel-shaped weathervane atop the comfort station.

 Directions to Mathews - Palmer Playground